-It takes time to grasp Wiccan magical tools entirely.
-You will acquire more detailed and in-depth knowledge of each one with experience.
+It takes time to grasp magical tools entirely.
+You will acquire more detailed and in-depth knowledge of Wiccan tools with experience.
 Every Wiccan should begin to explore and learn about Wicca’s basic tools and master working with them.

 The fundamental magical tools have been used in Wicca since its beginning, and are most commonly found on any Wiccan shrine.
 Four of them are employed in Ceremonial Magic, and the fifth is an added by Gerald Gardner.